khubbar7/Test2/Test2.md

 ## Lets run a Burrows-Wheeler Alignment!! 🥳

+A BWA is a fast and accurate way to take short reads and align them against a large reference genome.
+This is going to map all the reads and give us a BAM file in return which is a tab delinated file that contains sequence alignment data.

 Setting up the folder to keep things tidy and a subfolder for our files and move all the way into the second folder